f4pga/prjxray/fuzzers/011-ffconfig/README.md

 # FFConfig Fuzzer

 Documents the following:
--FF clock inversion
+- FF clock inversion
--FF primitive mapping
+- FF primitive mapping
--FF initialization value
+- FF initialization value

 Clock inversion is per slice (as BEL CLKINV)
 Vivado GUI is misleading as it often shows it per FF, which is not actually true